The Twin Cities Housing Review December 2019

 New Construction in the Twin Cities Metro

-According to the Keystone report, in December 451 building permits were issued for 1,140 units.
-New construction rose in 2019 by 4% with total units up 20%.
+According to the Keystone report, in December, 451 building permits were issued for 1,140 units.
+New construction rose in 2019 by 4%, with total units up 20%.
 The expectation is for the trend to continue into 2020.
-However, the amount of newly constructed homes is not meeting the demand, especially at the entry-level price points.
-John Rask, president of Housing First Minnesota, said, “The market demand is definitely there for new housing, yet the housing industry is facing multiple headwinds, including a labor shortage, lot shortage, and a tough regulatory environment, that is holding back the construction of new homes.”
+However, the amount of newly constructed homes are not meeting the demand, especially at the entry-level price points.
+John Rask, president of Housing First Minnesota, said, “The market demand is there for new housing, yet the housing industry is facing multiple headwinds, including a labor shortage, lot shortage, and a tough regulatory environment, that is holding back the construction of new homes.”

 Predictions for 2020

-The economy is still enjoying the most prolonged period of expansion on record and the housing market continues to benefit from the strength of the economy.
+The economy is still enjoying the most prolonged period of expansion on record, and the housing market continues to benefit from the economy's strength.
 Also, with low-interest rates and wage growth, the outlook for 2020 is optimistic.
 Based on data from Freddie Mac, sales of homes nationally are expected to reach 6.1 million this year.
 The combination of low-interest rates and moderating prices should increase affordability allowing more young buyers to become homeowners.
 I’ll drink to that!

 Twin Cities Housing December 2019 vs. December 2018

 - days on the market until sold down -1.8%